RajatPayghan/DBMS-Project-Portfolio-Management-System/README.md

 # DBMS-Project-Portfolio-Management-System
-This portfolio database management system is created by Rajat Payghan and Rudra Goyal for our DBMS project in BITS Pilani for the Spring'23 Semester.
+This portfolio database management system is created by Rajat Payghan for my DBMS project in BITS Pilani for the Spring'23 Semester.

 ## How to run :
 1. Open the file `runner.txt'